 Fidelity Interior Construction Company v.
 Southeastern Carpenters Regional Council, 675 F.3d 1250 (11th Cir.
 2012).
 The 11th Circuit Court of Appeals upheld a $1.7 million jury verdict against the Carpenters’ union.
 The jury found that the union violated Federal secondary boycott law by conducting an illegal “area standards” campaign which included bannering, picketing and handbilling at buildings where Fidelity was, had or might be working to coerce third parties into not doing business with Fidelity.

 The author of Georgia Employment Law, Jim also regularly writes and speaks on labor and employment law issues.
 He served on the Advisory Board of Simon and Schuster's Business Practice newsletters, and formerly served on the Advisory Board to Commerce Clearing House's labor relations publications, and is a former member of the Board of Directors of the Georgia Chamber of Commerce.
-He is a co-author, along with senior principals Marty Steckel and Les Schneider.
+He is a co-author, along with senior principals Marty Steckel and Les Schneider on the book entitled Construction Industry Labor & Employment Law.